-- India missed its renewable energy target for 2021 and 2022 - No new, more ambitious 2030 climate targets have been announced and participation in sectoral initiatives has stalled since COP26 in Glasgow.
+- India will miss its renewable energy target for the end of the year - No new, more ambitious 2030 climate targets have been announced and participation in sectoral initiatives has stalled since COP26 in Glasgow.
 This goes against the clear agreement of the Glasgow Pact to update national 2030 climate targets in 2022. - Climate Action Tracker calls Russia and South Korea's polices "highly insufficient," and Iran comes in as "critically insufficient."